blhylton/infores-store-locator-plugin/README.md

 directly from the HTML tables.
 Since the site in question is a WordPress site, it made the most sense to implement it as a WordPress plugin.

+**Be aware that this plugin uses site scraping to return the data and as such should be treated as volatile.** I will do my best to keep it up to date should the interface change, and it doesn't appear to change often.
+That said, this appears to be the only real solution available for companies that only use InfoRes for their store/product location.

 ## Installation

 There are technically two different types of installation: Installing the plugin in WordPress, and installing the plugin